FIRST: FrontrunnIng Resilient Smart ConTracts: The Framework

+We note that during the shift from a longer to a shorter delay period (t1), \first{} momentarily halts transaction submissions.
+This precaution maintains fairness between transactions with varying VDF delays during the transition ($t_1$ to $t^{\prime}_1$), safeguarding transactions with extended VDF delays from being outpaced by those with shorter ones.
+The pause ensures that all users who started their transaction setup under the old $t_1$ finish their VDF evaluation correctly before the new $t'_1$ becomes active.
+Without a pause, adversarial users could strategically delay their transaction request to fall after the adoption of $t^{\prime}_1$ to benefit from the reduced delay parameter, which violates fairness guarantees.

 \textbf{Protocol~\ref{proto:setup}}: This protocol is used to generate transaction details of \FIRST{}'s users.
 It takes as input Alice's transaction details and outputs a message, its digest and a signature over the digest; the latter two are meant to be given to $\verifiers$.
 In Line 1, user Alice constructs a tuple, $\messages_{A}$, with the transaction details, including her Ethereum address $addr_{A}$, the dApp smart contract address that she intends to submit a transaction to, $addr_{SC}$ (that \dac\, created), and the name of the function that she intends to invoke to trigger the smart contract $SC$, $f_{\text{name}}$.
 We assume she has a verification/signing keypair $(pk_{A}, sk_{A})$, using which, in Line 2, she creates and signs a digest of $\messages_{A}$.
 Using the cryptographic hash of the transaction details prevents the leakage of any detail that may help a potential frontrunner.
-Alice sends the digest of $\messages_{A}$ (h) and her signature over it ($\sigma_{A}$) to each $V_{i};\, i \in [1 \dots n]$.
+Alice sends the digest of $\messages_{A}$ ($h$) and her signature over it ($\sigma_{A}$) to each $V_{i};\, i \in [1 \dots n]$.
+Alice chooses coordinator ($\coordinator$) from $\verifiers$ to help with signature aggregation in Protocol~\ref{proto:proofVerification} and Protocols~\ref{proto:exchange}.

+\textbf{Protocol \ref{proto:proofVerification}}: This protocol must be executed between Alice and members of $\verifiers$.
+It takes as input the output of Protocol~\ref{proto:setup}, i.e., the digest/signature over Alice's message.
+It outputs the evaluation of the VDF instance, $\VDF$, and its corresponding proof.
+In Line~1, the coordinator $\coordinator$ samples a unique (per user) prime $l$ from a set of primes $\mathbb{P}$ that contains the first $2^{2\lambda}$ primes.
+We require each $V_i$ to independently check $l$ and verify that it was not generated before (Lines 2, 3).